WRDS, CRSP, and Compustat

 Downloading and Preparing CRSP

 The Center for Research in Security Prices (CRSP) provides the most widely used data for US stocks.
-We use the wrds connection object that we just created to first access monthly CRSP return data.
-Actually, we need three tables to get the desired data: (i) the CRSP monthly security file,
+We use the wrds connection object that we just created to first access monthly CRSP return data.1 Actually, we need two tables to get the desired data: (i) the CRSP monthly security file,

 crsp_monthly <- msf_db |>